UNHchabo/AutoSplitters/SuperMetroid/README.md

 ## Setup
 After you select your splits, add a start time of 0.26 seconds, because the autostart event happens as the screen fades to black, rather than the typical RTA start point of the cursor disappearing.

+If you're playing a category that might reset to a save, you'll likely want to disable the "reset" option.

 ## Split events
 This script supports splitting on a wide range of events, so it basically splits as often as you'd like.
 By default the following events will cause a split:
 - First Power Bomb pickup